tomeshnet/toronto-community-network-docs/src/network/network-er-x-sfp.md

 ### Workaround 1 - Static IP/Route

+**Description**
+The default route to the internet is removed, and a static route for the destination IP Addresses created.

+**Pro**
+- Easy to understand
+- Easy to implement
+- Access to mesh from local device
+- Cannot use DHCP for LAN configuration (Must be static)

+**Con**
+- When mesh is offline, only manually routed IP addresses are available
+- Manually routed IP Addresses always exit out the local internet and not will not be available from the mesh if routing passes through device

+**Process*

 - Define static IP on `ETH0` (WAN facing port)
 - Remove default gateway
 - Create route out to the gateway for only the exit node